moonmeister/wp-graphql-seopress/README.md

 ## Upstream Source

 This is a direct result of [@ash_hitchcock](https://twitter.com/ash_hitchcock) on the original [Yoast SEO plugin](https://github.com/ashhitch/wp-graphql-yoast-seo).
-Let him Know you like his work!
+Let him know you like his work!

 ## Quick Install